Video and Telephone Therapy Sessions

 How do Video Therapy Sessions work

-All you need for our online meetings is a computer, laptop or device with a webcam.
+All you need for our online meetings is a computer, laptop, tablet or device with a webcam.
 Once you have booked a session I will email you the details of your booking with a secure link to access your session.
 I use Zoom, a reliable, secure and good quality software, though we can also use Skype or WhatsApp if you prefer.

 We will be able to see each other.
 Remember to try and disconnect all your other devices from your Wifi network during the meeting, as this can sometimes affect the quality of your connection.